-Shows the increase in the number of log records in the selected Windows Event Log over the selected time range.
+Shows the increase in the number of log records in the selected Windows Event Log over

 Record Details view

 The Record Details view displays the contents of a selected record.
 The layout of this view depends on the selected log type.
 Windows Event Log records appear in a table, while file log records appear in text form.